-5.2.5 A 4-year honours degree with an integrated/voluntary Study Abroad Year or Placement year will be awarded to students who achieve 480 credits across stages 1, 2, 3 and 4, following the application of rules on compensated and condoned credit.
-This may be a 4 stage course started on entry or a 3 stage course with a voluntary study abroad/professional placement year included between stage 2 and the final stage following transfer, where the course permits.
-Award classification for an integrated year shall be calculated according to the grand mean based on a ratio of 30:20:50 for stages 2, 3 and 4.
-Therefore the marks achieved on the study abroad/placement year will contribute to classification based on the lowest of the weightings.
-Award classification for a voluntary study abroad/placement year shall be calculated according to the grand mean based on a ratio of 40:60 for stages 2 and 4.
-Therefore, the voluntary study abroad/placement year will not contribute to classification.

-5.2.6 The degree of BMus (Hons) will be awarded to students who achieve 480 credits across stages 1, 2 and 3, following the application of rules on compensated and condoned credit, with stage 3 comprising 240 credits at level 6.
+- 5.2.5 A 4-year honours degree with a Study Abroad Year or Professional Placement year will be awarded to students who achieve 480 credits across stages 1, 2, 3 and 4, following the application of rules on compensated and condoned credit.
+This may be a 4 stage course started on entry (integrated) or a 3 stage course with a voluntary study abroad/ placement year included between stage 2 and the final stage following transfer, where the course permits.
+The study abroad/placement year will not contribute to classification whether it is integrated or voluntary.
+Award classification for a placement year shall be calculated according to the grand mean based on a ratio of 40:60 for stages 2 and 4.
+Therefore, the placement year will not contribute to classification. - 5.2.6 The degree of BMus (Hons) will be awarded to students who achieve 480 credits across stages 1, 2 and 3, following the application of rules on compensated and condoned credit, with stage 3 comprising 240 credits at level 6.
 Award classification shall be calculated according to the grand mean of modules totalling 240 credits at stage 3 (level 6), comprising 120 level 6 credits in Year 3 and 120 level 6 credits in Year 4 based on a ratio of 25:75 for Years 3 and 4.